PMCC-BioinformaticsCore/janis-assistant/README.md

 ## Configuration

-It's possible to configure a number of attributes of `janis.runner`.
+It's possible to configure a number of attributes of `janis_assistant`.
 You can provide a YAML configuration file in two ways:

 - CLI: `--config /path/to/config.yml`